xmnboy/hello-cordova/docs/README.md

 If you want to inspect the accelerometer code, find the `cordova-acc.js` file inside the “hello-cordova” project.

+> **NOTE:** there is a known issue on some Android 5 devices where the accelerometer
+> plugin does not work.
+This is an Apache Cordova problem that currently has no
+> known solution.
+You will only see this problem when running on a real device.
+As
+> an alternative you can use the deprecated [Intel XDK accelerometer plugin][] or
+> the [HTML5 device orientation API][].

+[Intel XDK accelerometer plugin]: <https://github.com/01org/cordova-plugin-intel-xdk-accelerometer>
+[HTML5 device orientation API]: <http://www.html5rocks.com/en/tutorials/device/orientation/>

 ### Try the GeoLocation Simulator

 For this step make sure you have selected one of the iOS devices (such as an